Team members can click here to learn more about using Notion at GTLF.

 5. How to share the public Handbook:

-1. Click Share at the top right of the Introduction page
+1. Click Share at the top right of the Introduction page or any page

 2. Click Copy; the URL is copied to the clipboard for pasting or sharing